 The Pre-Law Center refers you to courses such as:

 Getting in to law school: there IS a magic formula!

 UTA Pre-Law students recently have been admitted to, attended, and graduated from law schools including:

-Baylor Law School, Cornell Law School, Creighton University School of Law, DePaul University School of Law, Faulkner University-Jones School of Law, Florida Coastal School of Law, Liberty University School of Law, Marquette Law School, Michigan State Law School, Northeastern University School of Law, Oklahoma City University School of Law, Pepperdine University School of Law, Rutgers University School of Law at Camden, Southern Methodist University Dedman Law School, South Texas College of Law, St. Mary's Law School, Texas Tech University Law School, Texas Wesleyan University School of Law, the University of Houston Law Center, the University of Idaho School of Law, the University of Miami School of Law, the University of Oklahoma School of Law, the University of Texas-Austin School of Law, the University of Tulsa School of Law, the University of Wisconsin at Madison Law School
+Baylor Law School, Cornell Law School, Creighton University School of Law, DePaul University School of Law, Faulkner University-Jones School of Law, Florida Coastal School of Law, Liberty University School of Law, Marquette Law School, Michigan State Law School, Northeastern University School of Law, Oklahoma City University School of Law, Pepperdine University School of Law, Rutgers University School of Law at Camden, Southern Methodist University Dedman Law School, South Texas College of Law, St. Mary's Law School, Texas Tech University Law School, New England School of Law, Texas Wesleyan University School of Law (Texas A&M School of Law), the University of Houston Law Center, the University of Idaho School of Law, the University of Miami School of Law, the University of Oklahoma School of Law, the University of Texas-Austin School of Law, the University of Tulsa School of Law, the University of Wisconsin at Madison Law School, Harvard Law School.

 Pre-Law minors Andre Raymond (red shirt/silver tie, History) and Davinder Jassal (white shirt/dark blue tie, Criminal Justice) have competed in Moot Court competitions throughout Texas against students from schools such as Texas Christian University, Howard Payne University, Baylor University, and the Air Force Academy.

 On October 15, 2012, students chatted with Mr. Doug Thurman and Professor Sahar Aziz of Texas Wesleyan School of Law.
 Professor Aziz, an expert on human rights law and democracy in Egypt, graduated from UTA.